In the past, getting from Ohrid to Tirana has been a struggle, a half-day process at best and longer at worse.

 Finally, Make Sure You Come to Tirana with Travel Insurance

-I’m sure you’re aware that getting travel insurance is a good idea for traveling in Greece, the Balkans, or anywhere in the world!
+I’m sure you’re aware that getting travel insurance is a good idea for traveling anywhere in the world!
 Stephanie and I have both been paying customers of World Nomads for the last three years.
 We love the peace of mind it gives us in case of emergencies, accidents, illnesses, theft, or trip cancellation or disruption.

-While North Macedonia is perfectly safe to travel around, there’s always a risk inherent in everyday travel, so it’s better to play it safe.
+While the Balkans are perfectly safe to travel around, there’s always a risk inherent in everyday travel, so it’s better to play it safe.